UniversalDependencies/docs/_hy/feat/Mood.md

 happen.
 In Armenian it combines with two different tenses (imperfect and present).

-The negation of conditional mood is formed periphrastically using the special participle of main verb and negated auxiliary _չեմ_ “not to be”.
-The participle of main verb is marked as [Connegative]().
+The negation of conditional mood is formed periphrastically using the special form of main verb (traditionally called negative participle) and negated auxiliary _չեմ_ “not to be”.
+The main verb is marked as [Connegative]().

 #### Examples